 However, asking for triple-digit hikes is simply greedy.
 The fees we pay to broadcast stations directly impact the cable bill you pay each month.

 Broadcasters and cable networks are not the same.

 Broadcast networks are given free spectrum by the federal government, worth billions of dollars, to provide a service to the community.
 Some consumers receive broadcast services for free with an antenna.
 In addition, broadcasters provide most of their programming free over the Internet.
 We don't believe cable customers should pay enormous fees for what others receive for free.

-Retransmission disputes have become a national issue, not just isolated to Cable ONE.
+Retransmission disputes have become a national issue, not just isolated to Sparklight (formerly Cable ONE).
 Many distributors, including Direct TV and Dish Network, have had public disputes with local broadcasters.
 Disputes have left consumers without their favorite programming or an increase in their bills.
 The current Retransmission Consent model clearly does not work.
 Distributors have to either pass on huge increases to their customers or risk TV blackouts.